amanda132/W4111Notes/physical_design.md

 ## 4.3 Indexes
 ### (i).
 Reason for using index
 - **Idea:** If you know you’re going to do something often, it’s worthwhile to make sure it can be done fast
- - Abraham Lincoln: "If I had eight hours to chop down a tree, I'd spend six sharpening my ax."
- - Eugene Wu: "If I had eight hours to chop down a tree, I'd spend six organizing my indexes."
-Fall 2018
 - **Point:** Creating and storing indexes on pages takes up additional space; however, the amount of space is relatively small compared to the database it's based on, and the queries they are tailored to can execute infinitely faster.
 - **Offline (vs. online):** Allowing a database to prepare all the data structures and encoding it needs, so queries can run fast and efficiently
 - **Two types of queries:**
- - Equality query: An attribute equals something
+ * Equality query: An attribute equals something
    - SELECT name FROM sailors WHERE sid = 11111
- - Range query: An attribute satisfies a set of inequalities
+ * Range query: An attribute satisfies a set of inequalities
    - Select name FROM students WHERE age > 19

-### Some knowledge about index
+### (ii).
+Some knowledge about index
-- Indexes are defined wrt a search key, an attribute or a set of attributes that you want to be able to query efficiently. - **Naming collision:** A search key is different from a candidate key!
+- Indexes are defined wrt a search key, an attribute or a set of attributes that you want to be able to query efficiently.
+  * **Naming collision:** A search key is different from a candidate key!
 A search key does not necessarily identify a unique tuple, it can be on any attribute, such as age or sex in a database containing information on everyone alive on Earth.
 - **Application:** Search keys can provide faster access for WHERE clauses

 - In SQL, you can use the following syntax to assign an index for to a table.
 The CREATE INDEX command creates B-tree indexes by default, which tends to be appropriate for most situations